corda/corda-docs-portal/content/en/docs/corda-os/4.8/api-states.md

 {{< warning >}}
-Do not use encumberances with reference states.
+Do not use encumbrances with reference states.
 The data in the encumbered state is likely to take on a different meaning once the encumbrance state is taken into account.
 If a state is encumbered by an encumbrance state, reference the encumbrance state in the same transaction.

 {{< /warning >}}